-Directions: Mix together is large bowl or bucket (mixture foams a lot), pour into spray bottle.
+Directions: Mix together is a large bowl or bucket (mixture foams a lot), pour into a spray bottle.
 Spray floor, let sit for a few minutes, scrub.

 Grout Cleaner #6

-Directions: Combine washing soda, vinegar, and dish soap in a one gallon container.
-Slowly pour water into container.
-Pour mix into spray bottle, spray floor, let sit for a few minutes, scrub.
+Directions: Combine washing soda, vinegar, and dish soap in a one-gallon container.
+Slowly pour water into a container.
+Pour mixture into a spray bottle, spray the floor, let sit for a few minutes, scrub.

 Grout Cleaner #7